worldbank/rissk/FEATURES_SCORES.md

 **Score**

 Type 1 Score.
 First, anomalies in `f__answer_duration` are identified using [ECOD](https://arxiv.org/pdf/2201.00382.pdf), an efficient, non-parametric algorithm that leverages cumulative distribution functions.
-Anomalies are detected on the item-level by `variable_name` <!-- also by interviewer? -->.
+The default contamination level is set to 0.1.
+If required, it can also be [set manually](README.md#adjusting-contamination-level) or be [determined automatically](README.md#automatically-determining-contamination-level) by the system.
+Anomalies are detected on the item-level by `variable_name`.

 Subsequently, two scores, `s__answer_duration_lower` and `s__answer_duration_upper` are computed.
 They represent the share of items in an interview with anomalies at the lower or upper bounds respectively.
 Lower and upper end anomalies are treated separately as they indicate different potential undesired behaviours.
 Lower end anomalies point at interviewers rushing or fabricating data, upper end at interviewer struggling (or interview/respondent effects).

 ## first_decimal

-Identifies anomalies in the first two decimal digits in numeric values.
+This feature identifies anomalies in the first two decimal digits in numeric questions.

 **Feature**